 Coverage is one thing.
 Getting real, measurable business results from PR is another.
 March is dedicated to taking the guesswork out of PR.
 That’s the story of our March Insight division, where our research analysts help show the ROI that clients are getting from each piece of coverage, social media campaign, blog post and more.

 In digital PR, metrics are everywhere, so there are a lot of ways to measure PR.
-If your PR firm is helping build the brand with press releases, web copy, blog posts and social media channels, here are key ways to measure the outcome:
+If your public relations firm is helping build the brand with press releases, web copy, blog posts and social media channels, here are key ways to measure the outcome.

 1. Web Traffic

 PR firms have become content creators and publishers.
 They’re marketers and advertisers, too.
 That’s why one of the most important ways to measure overall ROI from PR efforts is blog or web traffic.
 If PR firms can point out that traffic to the website or blog has gone up since working with a client, that’s a success.

 A “referral” is any link that sends people to a website.
 PR firms that are helping clients with websites and blogs can track this metric using Google Analytics.

 Referrals are key to revealing the success of PR coverage – if there are links back to the client’s website in an online article in the media, referrals will show exactly how many people are clicking that link and being driven to the site from the article.